Should You Refinance Student Loans With a Cosigner?

 You and your potential cosigner should consider the following risks before you make a decision:

-- It’s difficult to back out: Once you’re a cosigner, you may be able to relinquish responsibility for the loan through cosigner release, but it’s never guaranteed.
+• It’s difficult to back out: A cosigner may be able to relinquish responsibility for the loan through cosigner release, but requires a high credit rating and sufficient on-time payment history.
 The lender and borrower must agree to the release, and some companies don’t offer the option.

 Companies that allow you to refinance student loans with a cosigner